jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 spikes = spikes.restrict(data["forward_ep"])
 ```

 The recording contains both inhibitory and excitatory neurons.
-Here we will focus of the excitatory cells.
-Neurons have already been labelled before.
+Here we will focus of the excitatory cells with firing above 0.3 Hz.

 <div class="render-user render-presenter">